ninetendo59/install-vscode-localuser/readME.md

 ## Prerequisites

 1. Download Visual Studio Code from the [official site](https://code.visualstudio.com/).
+Please download the `.deb` package, not other than that.
 2. Rename the downloaded `.deb` package to `myvscode.deb`.
 3. Ensure the downloaded file is located in the `Downloads` directory for uniformity.